New Licensee Overview

 - The new licensee must return a completed copy of the Questionnaire to PSLA.
 If the licensee is an independent agent, the licensee must also return a completed Electronic Filing System (EFS) Enrollment Application.

-- Based on the completed Questionnaire, PSLA will either create a PSLA Customer ID for the new licensee or assign the licensee to an existing PSLA Customer ID.
+- Based on the completed Questionnaire, PSLA will either assign the licensee to an existing PSLA Customer ID or create a new Customer ID and send the licensee a Welcome email.
 Each agency location must have a unique Customer ID.
 Refer to Obtain a Customer ID for more information.

 - The new licensee attends a Procedures and EFS Training Workshop to learn how to electronically submit information to PSLA.